Can Hypnosis help overcome Bedwetting?

 Allowing the child or adult to understand what is driving the bedwetting and to focus on the times it’s not happening, can help a person to move forward and not feel so bogged down by the stress and the guilt the problem creates.
 With the cases I have worked with, each individual had a different cause and a different outcome they wanted to work on.

 Another difficult case where the child would not talk until the fourth session told me he found it difficult to mix at his new school as the children were all superficial (a deep one there).
 He didn’t like to make small talk which is why it took 4 sessions to get an answer!
-Each one of them have understood what was going on, came up with their own solution.
+Each one of them has understood what was going on, came up with their own solution.

 Hypnotherapy for bedwetting